WaFd employees presenting Family Promise Spokane a check.

 1. Social services and basic needs: Emergency housing and rental assistance, utility assistance, clothing, toiletries, household items, food and nutrition programs, basic skills training and independent living, childcare, crisis programs, and social services.

-4. Job development: Apprenticeships, job training and employment education programs that enable communities to revitalize their workforce and attract businesses that provide living wages.
+6. Job development: Apprenticeships, job training and employment education programs that enable communities to revitalize their workforce and attract or sustain businesses that provide living wages.

 To be eligible your organization must: